Our Work, Mission and Core Values

 Our scientists study the region’s rare, threatened and endangered plants and animals to guide our land and water conservation efforts.
 WPC’s conservation science program takes important data on Pennsylvania’s biodiversity and helps apply it to land protection, watershed restoration, land stewardship planning and policy development.

-With our more than 10,000 volunteers, we create gardens and green places that bring nature into cities and towns across 20 counties in Western Pennsylvania.
-We plant trees in neighborhoods and parks and on city streets that capture storm water, provide shade and make communities more vibrant.
+With the help of thousands of volunteers, we create community gardens and green places that bring nature into cities and towns across 20 counties in Western Pennsylvania.
+We plant trees in neighborhoods and parks, and on city streets, that capture stormwater, provide shade and make communities more vibrant.
 We provide hanging baskets and planters and other green features to beautify downtown Pittsburgh.
-We add green infrastructure features that address storm water overflow issues.
-And we create green spaces where schoolchildren learn, explore and play.
+We add green infrastructure features that address stormwater overflow issues.
+And we create green spaces where school children learn, explore and play.

 We care for Fallingwater, the internationally renowned house designed in 1935 by famed American Architect Frank Lloyd Wright.
-Today, Fallingwater is on the UNESCO World Heritage List and inspires visitors from around the world as a symbol of people living in harmony with nature.
+Fallingwater was inscribed to the UNESCO World Heritage List in 2019 and inspires visitors from around the world as a symbol of people living in harmony with nature.
 Since 1963, the Western Pennsylvania Conservancy has owned, operated and preserved Fallingwater as a house museum to tour and experience.
-Fallingwater Institute offers a variety of immersive educational programming and learning experiences for schoolchildren, college students and adult learners.
-Please note: In response to recent COVID-19 guidelines adopted by the Commonwealth of Pennsylvania, Fallingwater will safely reopen on June 13.
+Our Fallingwater Institute programs offer a variety of immersive educational programming and learning experiences for schoolchildren, college students and adult learners.
+Fallingwater is open to the public for tours.
+Buy tickets today for a variety of tour experiences.

 Each year, our members help safeguard, restore and beautify the region.
-We also partner with more than 12,000 volunteers and dozens of community organizations, partners and businesses to plant and maintain gardens and trees, pull invasive plants, improve our reserves, restore waterways and work at Fallingwater to assist visitors.
-Day by Day, inch by inch, yard by yard and acre by acre, our members and volunteers are key partners in helping to make Western Pennsylvania a more beautiful place to live and to visit.
+We also partner with more than 3,000 volunteers and dozens of community organizations, partners and businesses to plant and maintain gardens and trees, pull invasive plants, improve our reserves, restore waterways and work at Fallingwater to assist visitors.
+Day by day, inch by inch, yard by yard and acre by acre, our members and volunteers, along with our funding partners, are essential in helping to make Western Pennsylvania a more beautiful, natural, healthy and green place to live, work and visit.

 The Western Pennsylvania Conservancy's